Eremophila decipiens is a small spreading shrub that reaches a height of one metre with a 1-metre spread.

 Tip prune occasionally to keep plants dense and bushy.
 Hardy once established.

 Slender Emu Bush could be grown as a foreground shrub in native garden beds or as a container plant.

 Very useful for drier-area gardens.
 Can tolerate light frost.

 The species was named in 1921 from material collected near Kalgoorlie, Western Australia.

-The species name means deceiving or false.
-This may refer the species similarity to some forms of E. glabra.
+decipiens – Latin meaning “deceiving” or “false”.
+This may refer to the species strong similarity to some forms of E. glabra.